straight to your inbox

 Alternative funding is any type of business financing that comes from sources other than traditional bank loans.
 It generally falls into two categories: equity funding (also known as equity financing), and debt funding.
 The former helps to increase the valuation of the business, but it requires financial dilution of ownership shares.
 The latter creates a liability, or debt, that needs to be paid back within agreed-upon terms.

-Many businesses are turning to alternative funding in lieu of traditional loans because they offer more flexible terms and build value.
+Many businesses are turning to alternative funding like inventory financing, in lieu of traditional loans because they offer more flexible terms and build value.
 With a good business plan and evidence of scalability, a business can raise more money from alternative sources with limited downside.
 A loan or line of credit from a bank or credit union simply puts the company in debt, which may not be ideal for some (if they even get approved at all).

 Before reviewing the types of alternative funding available, calculate how much money you need to raise and why you need it.
 Will it help you develop a minimum viable product (MVP) to go to market?
 Are you going to use it for salaries and operating expenses?
 Will it slow down your burn rate?
 Investors and lenders will want answers to these questions before moving forward.

-Alternative funding benefits
+Alternative financing benefits

 There are some clear benefits to choosing alternative financing options instead of more traditional bank loans.
 To start, most alternative inventors and lenders are more concerned with business credit, and not your personal history, such as your credit score.
 But there are many more benefits to consider: